ARM-software/psa-api/doc/storage/appendix/sra.rst

    .. mitigations::
       :mitigation:`Encrypt` For `DM.EXPOSED` and `DM.AUTHORIZED`, **Transfer** the risk to the implementation, the data at rest must be encrypted.
 The Storage Service must apply the encryption to the data before it leaves the :term:`PRoT` partition.
 The encryption mechanism chosen must be sufficiently robust.
 The key used for encryption must be sufficiently protected, that is it must only be available to the Storage Service.

-      :mitigation:`PRoTRootedSecureChannel` For `DM.SECURE_LINK`, **Transfer** the risk to implementation.
+      :mitigation:`PRoTRootedSecLink` For `DM.SECURE_LINK`, **Transfer** the risk to implementation.
 Communication with the Storage Medium must be over a well-designed secure channel.
 If the Secure Channel is not rooted in the :term:`PRoT` then any adversary (`AM.1`) in the partition in which the channel terminates will be able to eavesdrop on traffic leaving the :term:`PRoT` before it is encrypted.
 The Secure channel must be rooted within the PRoT.
 However, the stored data does not need to be separately encrypted data beyond the protection provided by the Secure Channel.
 The private information required to establish the channel must be suitably protected by both the Storage Service and the Storage.

       :mitigation:`UseSecurePartitions` **Transfer** to the user.
 For all Deployment Models, to ensure that an attacker in the :term:`NSPE` cannot access the data sent by the caller to the Storage Service, or the replies the Storage Service returns to the caller, put all code that needs to use the Storage Service into one or more :term:`Secure Partition`, with one partition per service.